 This section provides important information about vehicle registration or 'log book'.
 The official term used is the V5C Vehicle Registration document information.

 Having a vehicle registration V5C log book establishes clear ownership.
 It is also used for taxing vehicle owners and motorists.

 A unique vehicle identification number (VIN) identifies the majority of vehicles.
 But, only registered vehicles carry a V5C Vehicle Registration certificate and display licence plates.

 You will find extra guidance explaining how to register your vehicle.
 Check the process to change your name and address on the V5 document.

 You can also learn what steps you need to take if you sell your car or motorcycle.
 You must also follow the rules for scrapping a car in the United Kingdom.

 In simple terms the V5C document is the registration contract.
 It records and tracks who owns the car or vehicle.
 The V5C (and a receipt) are the most important documents to obtain when you buy a car.
 You will need to hand over the log book when you sell a vehicle.

 What information is on a vehicle registration document?
-Before you part with your money, you should check that the person stated on the V5C is the actual owner.
-Also make sure that same person is the one who is selling the car.
+Before you part with your money, you should check that the person stated on the V5C document is the actual owner.
+Also, make sure that same person is the one who is selling the car.